yhajjar/RAG-Anything/docs/coolify_deployment.md

 Mount a Coolify volume to `/data` so workspace folders survive container restarts and updates.
 Each workspace lives under `DATA_ROOT/<workspace_id>`.

+> **Tip:** The Docker image forces CPU PyTorch wheels via `PIP_EXTRA_INDEX_URL=https://download.pytorch.org/whl/cpu`.
+If you deploy to GPU hardware, override that environment variable in Coolify so CUDA wheels are used instead.

 ## Using Docker Compose (alternative)

 If you prefer Coolify's “Docker Compose” application type, reuse the provided file `docker-compose.coolify.yml` at the repository root.
 Key pointers: